Sleep and breathing: Pulmonary arterial pressure

-Effects Of Arousals
+Effects of arousals

 Induced transient arousal from NREM sleep cause the following:

 Increase EMG activity of the diaphragm 150%, increased activity of upper airway dilating muscles 250%, increased airflow and tidal volume 160% and decreased upper airway resistance.

 Steady REM Sleep

 Ventilation

 Irregular breathing with sudden changes in both amplitude and frequency at times interrupted by central apneas lasting 10–30 seconds are noted in Rapid Eye Movement (REM) sleep.
 (These are physiologic changes and are different from abnormal breathing patterns noted in sleep disordered breathing).
 These breathing irregularities are not random, but correspond to bursts of eye movements.
 This breathing pattern is not controlled by the chemoreceptors, but is due to the activation of behavioral respiratory control system by REM sleep processes.
 Quantitative measure of airflow is quite variable in this sleep stage and has been shown to be increased, decreased or unchanged.
 Tidal volume has also been shown to be increased, decreased or unchanged by quantitative measures in REM sleep.
 So breathing during REM sleep is somewhat discordant.

 In a study of 19 healthy adults, the minute ventilation in REM sleep was 6.46 +/- 0.29(SEM) liters/minute compared to 7.66 +/- 0.34 liters/minute when awake.